 The highest terp of all is the one at the hamlet of Hogebeintum, namely almost +9 MOD.
 Why the people of Hogebeintum built such a high terp when +4 meters was already enough, we do not know.
 Was it perhaps to show off?
 “Look us having a big terp!”
 Or were simply very anxious people?
 Other famous terps are those of Feddersen in Landkreis Cuxhaven and Ezinge in province Groningen.
 The latter is also nicknamed ‘the Pompeii of the North’.

 Other ‘salt-water terps’ can be found elsewhere too, i.e. not along the Wadden Sea coast.
 For example more to the south in province Noord Holland, like the terps of Avendorp, Eenigenburg and Hemkewerf near the town of Schagen.
 Further south, in West-Flanders in Belgium, you can find them at the village of Leffinge, the village of Bredene, and at Oude Werf near Leffinge.
 The terp of Oude Werf being the most southern terp as well.
 Other terps in Eastuary the Zwin region are being suspected at Knokke, Koudekerke, Oostkerke, Ramskapelle and Westkapelle.
-Also the toponyms Lockwierde, Houtwerf, Outvaarts Werf, Bogaerts Werf, Zuidwerf, Stekels Werf, Boenzacs Werf, Blevins Werf, Barezeles Werf, Molenwerf, Monnikewerve, Wallewerve, and Weerdenwal, all might refer to terps in this region.
+Also the toponyms Lockwierde, Houtwerf, Outvaarts Werf, Bogaerts Werf, Zuidwerf, Stekels Werf, Boenzacs Werf, Blevins Werf, Barezeles Werf, Molenwerf, Monnikewerve, Wallewerve, Weerdenwal, and many many more, all might refer to terps in this region.
 Much archaeological research still has to be done in West-Flanders and the Estuary the Zwin region.
+Check also our post The Frontier known as Watery Mess: the coast of Flanders to find more information about the early-medieval Flemish-Frisian terp habitation in western Flanders.

 Also, on (former) Islands of Marken and Schokland in the (former) Zuiderzee ‘southern sea’ you can find terps.
 Island Marken still is, more or less, an island-Hallig, whilst Schokland is now part of the reclaimed land called Noordoostpolder.
 Even underneath the town of Den Helder in the upper north of province Noord Holland, lies an old ‘salt-water terp’ waiting for its revenche, named Het Torp.